Silberberger/3BCSVTool/readme.md

 Roadmap/goals
 -------------
-The CSV Lint plugin is work-in-progress, here is list of features I want to add (~~strikethrough~~ is done)
+The 3BCSVTool plugin is work-in-progress, here is list of features I want to add (~~strikethrough~~ is done)

 - [x] ~~Convert datetime values to different formats~~
 - [x] ~~Convert decimal symbol to point/comma~~